NSHipster/articles/2012-09-10-uiaccessibility.md

 ## Traits

-If you are using custom controls, or have taken liberties with the non-standard use of a standard control, you should make sure to specify the correct accessibility traits.
+If you are using custom controls, or have taken liberties with non-standard use of a standard control, you should make sure to specify the correct accessibility traits.

 Accessibility traits describe a set of traits that characterize how a control behaves or should be treated.
 Examples include distinctions like: